-Given PH officially made the leap into fueling athletes as well as helping them stay hydrated, the paper raised a question which piqued my interest.
+The paper raised a question which piqued my interest.
 Should female athletes be fueling differently to their male counterparts?

 You may be wondering why this question is only being asked now.
 Surely, in the 21st century, we know whether males and females need to fuel differently?!

 To set the scene for anyone who isn’t too familiar with the literature on carbs and fueling for performance, the vast majority of research has been conducted on men.
 This is a general drawback across sport science literature.

 One argument for why female athletes have been the subject of fewer studies is that the menstrual cycle and associated changes in hormones makes data interpretation more difficult (I talk about the impact of the menstrual cycle in more depth in my aforementioned piece on female hydration needs).

 In a 2017 editorial published in the British Medical Journal, the authors wrote that women have often been excluded from research because they’re seen as “more physiologically variable.”